 Thunderbolt (dir.
 Josef von Sternberg)

 Decades ago, when I taught the basic survey film-history course at the University of Wisconsin-Madison, one could still rent Thunderbolt in 16mm.
 I showed it the week we studied the coming of sound.
 Returning to it now, I still think it’s the greatest early Hollywood talkie that I’ve seen.
-Here’s a film that came directly after von Sternberg’s string of silent masterpieces (not counting, unfortunately, the lost The Case of Lena Smith), and one of his best-known works, The Blue Angel.
+Here’s a film that came directly after von Sternberg’s string of silent masterpieces (not counting, unfortunately, the lost The Case of Lena Smith), and before one of his best-known works, The Blue Angel.

 I’m baffled by the fact that it has never been available on DVD or Blu-ray.
 Fans share dreadful copies of the old VHS release or off-air recordings.
 Fortunately Turner Classic Movies aired it some years ago, and we have a watchable, if occasionally glitchy, homemade DVD.